daniel-keogh/graph-theory/OVERVIEW.md

 - [Debuggex](https://www.debuggex.com/) - Useful site which provides a visual representation of regular expressions.

-- [Finite State Machine Designer](http://www.madebyevan.com/fsm/) - Site used for drawing the above automata diagrams.
+- [Finite State Machine Designer](http://www.madebyevan.com/fsm/) - The site I used for drawing the above automata diagrams.
 The diagrams are the same as the one's included in Chapter One of Sipser's book.

 <!-- GIFS -->